Apteco/ExampleFrontEndTask/README.md

 So that I can understand how the numbers of people that have been to each destination has changed over time.
 ```

 A JSON object containing the results of a call to the API for an aggregation of all data is available at [/data/cube-results.json](data/cube-results.json).
-You should use this data in the format it is provied as the basis for this story.
+You should use this data in the format it is provided as the basis for this story.
 A description of the format of the data is available at [/docs/aggregation-result-format.md](docs/aggregation-result-format.md).

 #### Extension user stories
-Once the main user story has been completed we would like you to also implement at leat one of the following extensions.
+Once the main user story has been completed we would like you to also implement at least one of the following extensions.
 These aren't listed in priority order so you can choose which one(s) you would like to implement.

 ```